sp00ky/roadcap.recipes/README.md

 \
 \
 \
-Note - Currently the image handling will only work with jpegs.
+Note - Currently the image handling will only work with pngs and jpegs.